naofumi0115/PAV-Training/basicprograming/design_pattern_factory.md

 Another common design pattern is factory pattern.
 The main goal of this pattern is delivering an object by hiding all the complexities behind it.

-Factory desing pattern allows interfaces for creating objects without exposing the object creation logic to the client.
+Factory design pattern allows interfaces for creating objects without exposing the object creation logic to the client.

 Above explaination may sound cryptic, so let's look at it using a real life scenario in the Exercise below.